-There is no doubt that the Disputed Domain Name < fr-pandora-bijoux.net > completely incorporates the Complainant's "PANDORA" trademark, and such incorporation makes the Disputed Domain Name confusingly similar with the Complainant's trademark.
-With respect to the addition of the alphabet combination "fr" in front of as well as the French word "bijoux" after the "pandora", considering that the website connected to the Disputed Domain Name is a mainly a French website and aims at French speaking customers, it is reasonable to infer that the "fr" is referred to "France".
+There is no doubt that the Disputed Domain Name <pandorabijouxfr.net> completely incorporates the Complainant's "PANDORA" trademark at its first part, and such incorporation makes the Disputed Domain Name confusingly similar with the Complainant's trademark.
+That is because "the first and immediately striking element in the Domain Name is the Complainant's name.
+Adoption of it in the Domain Name is inherently likely to lead people to believe that the Complainant is connected with it."
+See WIPO Case Dixons Group Plc v Mr. Abu Abdullaah, D2000-0146.

+With respect to the addition of the French word "bijoux" as well as alphabet combination "fr" after the "pandora", the word "bijoux" means "jewelry", which implies the content of the website connected to the Disputed Domain Name, an online jewelry shop; whereas the "PANDORA" of the Complainant is actually a jewelry brand, which is selling similar products as those of the website connected to the Disputed Domain Name.
+In other words, the descriptive term "bijoux" added after the Complainant's mark in the Disputed Domain Name, contributes nothing to distinguish the Disputed Domain Name from the Complainant's mark, but merely describes the nature of the Complainant's core business/brand.
+As to the "fr", considering that the website connected to the Disputed Domain Name is a mainly a French website and aims at French speaking customers, it is reasonable to infer that the "fr" is referred to "France".
 Thus, it means that the added "fr" can be deemed as a geographical term, which does not help much to reduce the confusing similarity.
-As to the word "bijoux", it means "jewelry" which implies the content of the website connected to the Disputed Domain Name, an online jewelry shop; whereas the "PANDORA" of the Complainant is actually a jewelry brand, which is selling similar products as those of the website connected to the Disputed Domain Name.
-In other words, the descriptive term "bijoux" added after the Complainant's mark in the Disputed Domain Name, contributes nothing to distinguish the Disputed Domain Name from the Complainant's mark, but merely describes the nature of the Complainant's core business/brand.